CBIIT/bento-docs/configuration/program-listing-page.md

 ### Adding columns to the Program Listing Table.
 You can add up to 10 columns in the Program Listing Table.
 If you add more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
 The top-down order of columns will be displayed left to right on the UI.
 1. Open `$(src)/bento-frontend/blob/master/src/bento/programData.js`.
-2. Under `table`, add an object to the `columns` list:
+2. Under `table`,
+   * Add an object {dataField:, header: , link: } to `columns`:
-	* Set the field `field` to the GraphQL API query data field that returns the data for the column.
+	  * Set the field `dataField` to the GraphQL API query data field that returns the data for the column.
-	* Set the field `label` to the column header name.
+	  * Set the field `header` to the column header name.
 	  * Set the field `link` to an internal or external link that is to be embedded into the the column value.
 See below for additional instructions on adding internal and external links. *Links are optional*.
-	* Add your GraphQL API query data field to `PROGRAMS_QUERY`.
+	* Add your GraphQL API query data field to `GET_PROGRAMS_DATA_QUERY`.
 3. Example:

 ```javascript